-- If pilot flame goes out during normal operation, but is properly adjusted, recheck Mounting and Location instructions on page 1. - If all mounting and location instructions are followed but pilot continues to go out, construct shielding to protect pilot flame from main burner ignition and extinction and drafts.
-See Fig. 9. - Check pilot flame characteristics.
-Check the pilot flame with the main burner operating. - Ensure the pilot flame continuously covers the top 3/8 to 1/2 in.
-[10 to 13 mm] of the thermocouple or thermopile.
-See Fig. 8. - Ensure the pilot flame is blue (a yellow tipped flame is acceptable on LP systems), soft and steady.
-See Fig. 9 for examples of possible pilot flame problems and their causes. - If pilot burner is damaged, replace it with an identical pilot burner and mount and position in the same location and orientation.
+- 1. If pilot flame goes out during normal operation, but is properly adjusted, recheck "Location" on page 1. - If all Location instructions are followed but pilot continues to go out, construct shielding to protect pilot flame from main burner ignition and extinction and drafts.
+See Fig. 9. - If pilot flame continues to go out, see Fig. 10 for possible flame problems and their causes.